PrestaShop/prestashop.github.io/news/_posts/2020-11-30-from-legacy-to-future-architecture-connecting-the-dots.md

 PrestaShop is a development platform, and as such it requires a balance between extensibility and predictability.
 In an ecosystem as rich as PrestaShop's, it is impossible to foresee the needs of each individual project in advance; the Core API must then be **open for extension** so that new features can be added as needed.
 At the same time, extension needs the system to behave in a predictable way; in consequence the API must also be **closed to modification**.
 As you might have guessed, I'm talking about the O in SOLID: the [Open/Closed principle][open-closed-principle].

 This principle essentially states that objects should be made in such a way that you can add new functionality without modifying the existing code.
-In the engineering literature, Bertrand Meyers originally suggested to achieve this through subclassing, while Robert C. Martin encourages doing it through interface reimplementation.
+In the engineering literature, Bertrand Meyers originally suggested achieving this through subclassing, while Robert C. Martin encourages doing it through interface reimplementation.
 The Core API leverages CQRS and Command & Query buses in the spirit of this.

 The API's "interface" is composed of **Commands** that describe an action that can be performed by the system, **Queries** that define a data retrieval operation, and **Query Result Types** (also commonly described as Data Transfer Objects or DTOs), which specify the structure for the data returned by a given Query operation.
 Since these objects (in particular Commands and Queries) are hardwired throughout the project, they can be considered closed to modification.